BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			-Only drops in UVHM
 			-Grants immunity to fire DoT, akin to a shield.
 Plus its normal health regen.

+		Deathless
+			-Massive boost to shield capacity and recharge rate -Health is drained while you are above 10% HP

 		Blood of the Ancients
 			-Unchanged